Chain complex reduction via fast digraph traversal: Choice of ordering

-In my experience, if the matrices of $C_\ast$ come from a typical homology theory (e.g. from simplicial complexes, groups, associative or Lie algebras, etc.), then the default lexicographic order is often already very effective.
-Without spending time on reordering, AMT produces a larger chain complex, but faster.
-It would be interesting if one could derive some nice characterization that tells for which $\leq$ is our stepness Morse matching $\mathcal{M}_\leq$ maximal.
+$\bullet$ If we work over a field, we use (\ref{(8)})$_{\{1,2\}}$ and (\ref{(9)})$_{\{1,2\},a,b}$.
+If we want to maximize the size of $\mathcal{M}_\leq$ when $\partial_\ast$ contains noninvertible entries, we use (\ref{(8)})$_{\{0,1,3,2\}}$ and (\ref{(9)})$_{\{0,1,3,2\},a,b}$.
+If we want to minimize the density of matrices in $C'_\ast$, we use (\ref{(8)})$_{\{0,1,2,3\}}$ and (\ref{(9)})$_{\{0,1,2,3\},a,b}$.
+Note however, that the choice of $a$ and $b$ can be tricky, since (\ref{(9)}) orders only half of the matrices, and may mess up the other half.
+Experimenting is advisable. $\bullet$ In my experience, if the matrices of $C_\ast$ come from a typical homology theory (e.g. from CW complexes, groups, associative or Lie algebras, etc.), then already the default lexicographic order is often very effective.
+Without spending effort on reordering, $C_\ast$ is reduced a bit less, but faster.
+However, if $C_\ast$ consists of only one matrix (this case has important applications in \ref{5.4.SparseLinearAlgebra}), then reordering rows and columns proved vital.
+An experiment, in which we picked 100 random sparse matrices over $R\!=\!\Z_2$ of size $10^6\!\times\!10^6$ and density $\frac{30}{10^6}$, showed that the size of $\mathcal{M}_\leq$ after reordering was on average 6 times larger than before reordering. $\bullet$ In a theoretical context, an interesting problem is to derive some characterization that determines for which orders $\leq$ is our Morse matching $\mathcal{M}_\leq$ maximal.